Hagley have a handful of "internal" (members vs members) and "external" (inter-club), competitions each year. Any

-paid up club member irrespective of their time with the club, or their photographic experience, is welcome to submit images for the internals and for consideration
+paid up club member irrespective of their time with the club, or their photographic experience, are welcome to submit images for the internals and for consideration

-for the externals Again any paid up members can attend our pre-competition selection evenings, take part in discussion and vote for the images they feel will best fulfil the club's requirements for the external competition.
-Ultimately the member appointed competition secretary - or someone acting in their stead - has deciding say.
+for the externals competitions.
+Again any paid up members can attend our pre-competition selection evenings, take part in discussion and vote for the images they feel will best fulfil the club's requirements for the external competition.
+Ultimately the member appointed competition secretary - or someone acting in their place - has deciding say.

-Wherever logical to do so, the images representing the club in an external competition will be drawn from as many of the members as possible so this is more of a team game than it used to be in the 'old days'.
+Wherever logical to do so, the images representing the club in an external competition will be drawn from as many of the members as possible.

 Digital Images (ie not printed media) should be presented at 1600px x 1200pxi and, most importantly should be correctly labelled with the image name and your name within the 'file information' data.